matthew-william-lock/Unsuperised-Image-Clustering/Readme.md

 *Disclaimer : This is a markdown document and should be read using a  [markdown editor](https://stackedit.io/app#)*

 This program makes use of the K-Means clustering to group any number of PPM images provided by the user.
-Functionality of features of this K-Means implementation include:
+<br>Functionality of features of this K-Means implementation include:
 - Ability to work on dataset of any size
 - Ability to manipulate basic K-means parameters
 - Ability run K-Means a specified number of times to find best clustering of data